San Antonio Mountain (New Mexico): Geography

 San Antonio Mountain is one of several volcanic peaks within the 7000 square kilometer Taos Plateau volcanic field, a region of volcanic activity within the Rio Grande rift valley.
 Other nearby peaks include Ute Mountain (10,082 feet), Cerro de la Olla (9,475 feet), Cerro del Aire (9,023 feet), and Cerro Montoso (8,655 feet).
 San Antonio Mountain is both the highest peak in the region and possesses the greatest relief, but it is shorter than the highest peaks in the surrounding ranges: Grouse Mesa (11,403 feet) in the Tusas Mountains to the west, and Wheeler Peak (13,161 feet) in the Sangre de Cristo Mountains to the east.
 However, because it stands alone, San Antonio Mountain is a distinctive feature that can be seen from as far as 60 or more miles away in southern Colorado and northern New Mexico.

 San Antonio Mountain has a base diameter of five miles, and rises dramatically from the surrounding sagebrush plains of the lower San Luis Valley.

 Forest Road 418 goes to the top, where there are radio and television towers.
 However it may not be open to motorized travel by the general public, as there is a locked gate where the road crosses private property.
 Hikers may walk around the private property.

+Climate

 Geology

 The mountain is a dacite dome, built up of lava high in silica and mildly elevated in alkali metal oxides that erupted between 3.36 and 2.9 million years ago.
 Most of the mountain consists of dacite flows up to 30 m thick.
 These are glassy at their bases, massive and grey in their center sections, and blocky on the upper surfaces.
 These are sometimes oxidized to a red color.
 The mountain has north and south summits separated by a shallow saddle, with cinder and spatter around the southern summit that shows this was the youngest vent area.
 The mountain almost buries a slightly older and much smaller andesite cone to the northwest.